ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 9 Questions

-- In a regression decision tree, state what values are kept in internal nodes, define the squared error criterion and describe how is a leaf split during training (without discussing splitting constraints).
+- In a regression decision tree, state what values are kept in internal nodes, define the squared error criterion, and describe how a leaf is split during training (without discussing splitting constraints).
 [10]

-- Explain the CART algorithm for constucting a decision tree.
+- Explain the CART algorithm for constructing a decision tree.
 Explain the relationship between the loss function that is optimized during the decision tree construction and the splitting criterion that is during the node splitting.
 [10]

-- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the Gini index and describe how is a node split during training (without discussing splitting constraints).
+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the Gini index, and describe how a node is split during training (without discussing splitting constraints).
 [10]

-- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the entropy criterion and describe how is a node split during training (without discussing splitting constraints).
+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the entropy criterion, and describe how a node is split during training (without discussing splitting constraints).
 [10]

 - For binary classification using decision trees, derive the Gini index from a squared error loss.
 [20]

 - For $K$-class classification using decision trees, derive the entropy criterion from a non-averaged NLL loss.
 [20]

-- Describe how is a random forest trained (including bagging and a random subset of features) and how is prediction performed for regression and classification.
+- Describe how a random forest is trained (including bagging and a random subset of features) and how prediction is performed for regression and classification.
 [10]